About The Phillipian

 - Staff members have the obligation to learn and observe the legal and ethical responsibilities expected of them as practicing journalists.

-- The Editor in Chief assumes total responsibility for his/her publication.
+- The President assumes total responsibility for his/her publication.

 The Phillipian is a recipient of the 2012 NSPA Newspaper Pacemaker Award.
 See more on the NSPA website.